 Early Origins of the Arnesen family

-Another 193 words (14 lines of text) covering the years 1402 and 1384 are included under the topic Early Arnesen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arnesen research.
+Another 97 words (7 lines of text) covering the years 1402 and 1384 are included under the topic Early Arnesen History in all our PDF Extended History products and printed products wherever possible.

 Arnesen Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Arnesen include Anniss, Anness, Arness, Annison, Arnison, Annes and many more.

 Early Notables of the Arnesen family (pre 1700)